2ndSightLab/ai-tracker/issues.md

 🟢 Cannot deploy specific accounts. it's giving an error saying required accounts are not deployed.
 Also shoudl be able to deploy an account with whatever name.
 Requirement accounts depend on environment type.
 - Added custom option for environment type allowing any account list - in theory only resources for selected accounts will be deployed but this needs to be tested.
+🟢 AI Bug -  line 38: ENV_TYPE: unbound variable
+🟢 Deafult to what is in XML if set - Environment type:
+  1. Management (organization management OU)
+  2. Jobs (standard multi-account)
+  3. Custom (choose accounts)
+  4. Exit
+🟢 UI: Step completion prompt is inconsistent.
+Sometimes has Quit and Exit. > removed quit - found a large list of menus not using the shared menu file and fixed.
+I don't like the way it implemted this weird list of strings instead of using an array but asking Kiro says strings are better:
+> Newline-separated string is better here because:

+1. Arrays can't be passed between sourced files without declare -n or global naming conventions — strings just work with simple variable assignment
+2. The items contain spaces (e.g. "Deploy all lambdas (all regions, no prompts)") — arrays would need careful quoting at every call site
+3. <<< with a newline string is a single-command pattern that's easy to read and doesn't hide errors
+4. No risk of word splitting bugs — IFS read with newline delimiter handles it cleanly

+Arrays would only be better if items could contain literal newlines, which they don't here.
+Hmm.
+Lines removed: 115
+🟢 Backup account is missing from accounts list in non-management verficiation step.
+🟢 Backup account is missing from accounts list in management account verficiation step.